Looking

 I drove him home at three

-Before that he played with my physics books
+Before that he played with my physics

 I can talk physics with him